 - 6.5.1.
 The evidence required to demonstrate non-employment income is specified in Appendix FM-SE: - 10.
-In respect of non-employment income all the following evidence, in relation to the form of income relied upon, must be provided: - (a) To evidence property rental income: - (i) Confirmation that the person or the person and their partner jointly own the property for which the rental income is received, through: - (1) A copy of the title deeds of the property or of the title register from the Land Registry (or overseas equivalent); or - (2) A mortgage statement. - (ii) Personal bank statements for the 12-month period prior to the date of application showing the rental income was paid into an account in the name of the person or of the person and their partner jointly. - (iii) A rental agreement or contract. - (b) To evidence dividends (except where paragraph 9 applies2) or other income from investments, stocks, shares, bonds or trust funds: - (i) A certificate showing proof of ownership and the amount(s) of any investment(s). - (ii) A portfolio report (for a financial institution regulated by the Financial Conduct Authority (and Prudential Regulation Authority where applicable) in the UK) or a dividend voucher showing the company and person's details with the person's net dividend amount and tax credit. - (iii) Personal bank statements for the 12-month period prior to the date of application showing that the income relied upon was paid into an account in the name of the person or of the person and their partner jointly. - (iv) Where the person is a director of a limited company based In the UK, evidence that the company is not of a type specified in paragraph 9(a).
+In respect of non-employment income all the following evidence, in relation to the form of income relied upon, must be provided: - (a) To evidence property rental income: - (i) Confirmation that the person or the person and their partner jointly own the property for which the rental income is received, through: - (1) A copy of the title deeds of the property or of the title register from the Land Registry (or overseas equivalent); or - (2) A mortgage statement. - (ii) Personal bank statements for or from the 12-month period prior to the date of application showing the rental income relied upon was paid into an account in the name of the person or of the person and their partner jointly.
+The bank statements should cover the period for which the income is relied upon. - (iii) A rental agreement or contract.

+(b) To evidence dividends (except where paragraph 9 applies2) or other income from investments, stocks, shares, bonds or trust funds:

+- (i) A certificate showing proof of ownership and the amount(s) of any investment(s). - (ii) A portfolio report (for a financial institution regulated by the Financial Conduct Authority (and Prudential Regulation Authority where applicable) in the UK) or a dividend voucher showing the company and person's details with the person's net dividend amount and tax credit. - (iii) Personal bank statements for or from the 12-month period prior to the date of application showing that the income relied upon was paid into an account in the name of the person or of the person and their partner jointly.
+The bank statements should cover the period for which the income is relied upon. - (iv) Where the person is a director of a limited company based In the UK, evidence that the company is not of a type specified in paragraph 9(a).
 This can include the latest Annual Return filed at Companies House.